-The three other bank rios fessors are Dr. Lewis R. Aiken Jr., chairman of the de-partment of psychology; Dr. Khamis Abdul-Magid, chairman of the department of economics; and Dr. Harvey A. Ljung, chairman of the department of chemshould contact Jim Malone or Landrum Cross.
-Women should contact Barbara Rau or Selma Bass.
+The three other Dana Pro-fessors are Dr. Lewis R. Aiken Jr., chairman of the de-partment of psychology; Dr. Khamis Abdul-Magid, chairman of the department of economics; and Dr. Harvey A. Ljung, chairman of the department of chemshould contact Jim Malone or Landrum Cross, Women should contact Barbara Rau or Selma Students may apply for the position of Resident Assistant through April 15.
+Men attachment but not for approval to the Board of Trustees.